Sempervivum Tectorum [sem-per-VEE-vum, tek-TOR-um] is a flowering Sempervivum plant species from the family

 Sempervivum Tectorum Uses

-While the hens and chicks grow slowly in height, it readily spreads to about 3’ feet horizontally, making it a good choice as a ground cover.
+While these beautiful succulents grow slowly in height, it readily spreads to about 3’ feet horizontally, making it a good choice as a ground cover.

 The plant is also grown in many areas for certain medicinal purposes and traditional beliefs.
 Examples include treatment of ear inflammation, ulcer treatment,

 Sempervivum Tectorum is considered alpine or rock garden plants, because of their hardiness and for being drought tolerant.

 Tuck them into rock crevices and drape over walls for added privacy or beauty.

 The juice from the plant is used as an astringent and the edible leaves are used for sore throats.